sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

   - `v141_xp`

-  (note: for XP this is only the half of the prerequisites)
+  (note: for XP this is only the half of the prerequisites.
+Tested and working with VS 2026)

 7. Fill options